MichaelAGolden/pymerchant/README.md

 #
 # As such, I was really most interested in constructing a trading simulation that might have a little more rigor than just purely random numbers and outputs.

+# Update 4/21/24 - revisiting project to see what easy improvements can be made to the game with my knowledge now